TCDP Award Recipients

 2020 IEEE TCDP Outstanding Technical Achievement Awards

-The IEEE Computer Society Technical Committee on Distributed Processing (TCDP) has named Professor John Ousterhout from Stanford University as the recipient of the 2020 Outstanding Technical Achievement Award.
+The IEEE Computer Society Technical Community on Distributed Processing (TCDP) has named Professor John Ousterhout from Stanford University as the recipient of the 2020 Outstanding Technical Achievement Award.
 The citation for Professor Ousterhout is for seminal contributions to infrastructure for large-scale distributed systems.

 Professor Ousterhout has made numerous contributions to large-scale and distributed systems.
 As a graduate student he played a key role in the development of Cm*, the first large-scale distributed multiprocessor.
 During his PhD dissertation work he developed the concept of coscheduling (now known as gang scheduling); his paper on this topic at ICDCS 1982 was selected as one of two ICDCS High Impact Papers for the 40-year anniversary of the conference.
 At Berkeley, he and his graduate students created the Sprite operating system, one of the first systems to provide a “single system image” across a cluster of workstations.
 Along with Mendel Rosenblum, he developed the concept of log-structured file systems; its no-overwrite approach is now used in most large-scale distributed storage systems as well as software for managing flash memory.
 His more recent work at Stanford has focused on large-scale computing in datacenters.
 He and his students developed RAMCloud, a distributed storage system that achieves five-microsecond access times by storing all data in DRAM.
 Along with Diego Ongaro, he created Raft, a new consensus algorithm that is replacing Paxos for many commercial applications.
 His most recent project is Homa, a new transport protocol that is superior to TCP for low latency communication within a datacenter.